alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 For tier 2:

-+ One can connect regardless of device as long as one has an allowlisted IP address and credentials
++ One can connect regardless of device as long as one has an allow-listed IP address and credentials
-  + Using a personal device, connect to the environment using an allowlisted IP address and credentials
+  + Using a personal device, connect to the environment using an allow-listed IP address and credentials
   + :white_check_mark: **Verify:** Connection succeeds
-  + Using a managed device, connect to the environment using an allowlisted IP address and credentials.
+  + Using a managed device, connect to the environment using an allow-listed IP address and credentials.
   + :white_check_mark: **Verify:** Connection succeeds

 For tier 3: